-For example considering the profile above, we can use an instance of the Pareto Principle to know that c cannot be a winner: c is ranked lower than alternative a by all players.
+For example, considering the profile above, we can use an instance of the Pareto Principle to know that c cannot be a winner: c is ranked lower than alternative a by all players.
 Note that the Pareto Principle now is used on two out of the three alternatives in a specific profile.

 I left out the citations on purpose